quality icon

 Minimum car insurance requirements in Rhode Island

-Drivers in Rhode Island must carry at least the following minimum coverage limits to meet the state’s legal requirements:
+Drivers in Rhode Island must carry at least the following minimum coverage limits to stay compliant with the law:

 • Bodily injury per person: $25,000